siddharth952/Java-Algorithm-Visualisation/README.md

 # Java-Algorithm-Visualization
-Made a GUI interface to select algorithm from the droplist and visualize its implementation.
+GUI interface to select algorithm from the droplist and visualize its implementation.